andy-lawler-sbg/InstagramClone/README.md

 # Instagram Clone

-Only tested on iOS currently.
-Posts can be added via connecting a user with a username/image and then posts can be fleshed out.
+Instagram Clone app built using React Native.
+This app was built to learn and explore more about React Native.
+The app uses React/React Native/Typescript and also Redux to manage state.

 # Getting started

-## iOS
+- `npm install` in the root directory.

-`npm install`
+- `bundle install` in the ios directory.

-In the `ios` directory, `pod install`
+- `bundle exec pod install` in the ios directory.

-Then at the root, `npx run ios`
+- `npm run ios` OR `npm run android` in the root directory.

 ## How it looks